cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/cloudlets/Cloudlet-Status.rst

 .. java:field:: public static final Cloudlet.Status QUEUED
    :outertype: Cloudlet.Status

-   The Cloudlet has moved to a Vm.
+   The Cloudlet has moved to a Vm but it is in the waiting queue.

 READY
 ^^^^^